thirdweb-example/nft-gated-website/README.md

 npx thirdweb create --template token-gated-website
 ```

-- Deploy a contract from the links provided above.
+- Deploy or import an already deployed token contract on thirdweb dashboard.
 - Update the information in the [yourDetails.js](./const/yourDetails.js) file to use your contract address and auth domain name.
 - Add your wallet's private key as an environment variable in a `.env.local` file called `THIRDWEB_AUTH_PRIVATE_KEY`: